Nikon D100 versus Nikon D5300

 The Nikon D100 and the Nikon D5300 are two digital cameras that were announced, respectively, in February 2002 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D100 has a resolution of 6 megapixel, whereas the D5300 provides 24 MP.

-The physical size and weight of the Nikon D100 and the Nikon D5300 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D100 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D100 and the Nikon D5300 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (27 percent) than the Nikon D100.
 Moreover, the D5300 is substantially lighter (38 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D5300 are weather-sealed.